developer22-university/developer22-university/README.md

 - I m working on my skills like react and flutter.
 - 🔭 I’m currently exploring the fields of Machine Learning,Deep Learning and Artificial Intelligence.
 - 🔭 I like to develop full stack applications web or android.
-- ⚡ I like to do painting and debating.
--  Ask me about Web and App Development
-- 🔭 I have passion to leverage AI, to build something useful for the society.
--  👯 I aim to be a part of Technically Strong Organisation.

 ##### Member: @publicLab @ifme @Fossasia
 ### Connect with me: